How To Find the Best Vehicle for Towing a Camper

 3,500 – 2,500 = 1,000 pounds of cargo carrying capacity

-Any accessories added as part of a dramatic RV renovation, plus your camping gear, will reduce your RV’s cargo carrying capacity.
+Any accessories added during an RV renovation, plus your camping gear, will affect your RV’s cargo carrying capacity.
 This is why we often preach the importance of lightweight materials and packing only what you truly need.

-In order to avoid making the tow vehicle work to its maximum capacity at all times, it is recommended to have a towing capacity that is at least 125% of the RV’s GVWR.
+To avoid making the tow vehicle work to its maximum capacity at all times, it is recommended that the towing capacity be at least 125% of the RV’s GVWR.
 Since the Cougar has a GVWR of 8,500 pounds, times 1.25 means we want a tow vehicle with a towing capacity of more than 10,625 pounds.

 For example, the 2023 Ford F-150 offers an average towing capacity of up to 11,300 pounds and a payload capacity of up to 2,238 pounds, which would be sufficient for towing the Cougar Sport and handling its hitch weight, provided you don’t load more than another 1,118 pounds on the truck’s rear axle.